 Our Mission

-The mission of the HWBA is to sponsor and oversee Hellenic Nursing and Rehabilitation Center; engage and commit itself to fundraising activities which serve to promote and enhance the quality of life of the residents entrusted in its care.
+The mission of the Hellenic Women’s Benevolent Association (HWBA) is to provide strategic direction for management and is dedicated to fundraising efforts which serve to promote and enhance the quality of life for the residents at the Hellenic Nursing and Rehabilitation Center.